 Amy manages ClimatePlan's communications and partnerships to shape the way the state of California grows, while working with partner organizations to build a movement that brings about a more equitable, sustainable, and just California.
 Amy has worked in land use planning and conservation policy for the last five years.
 Previously, she oversaw a variety of land use campaigns in Solano County and throughout the Bay Area as a Regional Representative with Greenbelt Alliance.
 Before that, Amy served as Regional Field Director for the Nevada chapter of the League of Conservation Voters in Reno, Nevada.
 Originally from the East Coast, Amy earned her Masters in Social Work from the University of Maryland and her Bachelors in Government/Politics and Women's Studies from the University of Maryland, College Park.
 In her free time, she enjoys gardening, learning to raise chickens, teaching yoga and leading hikes around the Bay Area, and spends as much time as she can with her beloved Maine Coon cat, Stella.

 Americorps CivicSpark Climate Fellow

-As a CivicSpark Fellow, Nicole will join ClimatePlan for 11 months to assist with a new project: developing an action plan that will create a broader understanding of key water/land use integration issues among local governments and communities allies within the San Francisco Bay Area.
+As a CivicSpark Fellow, Nicole will continue with ClimatePlan for another 11 months.
+She will lead ClimatePlan's work with regional agencies and community allies to create a broader understanding of key water/land use integration issues within the San Francisco Bay Area.
 Nicole has a Bachelor’s Degree in Environmental Studies from the University of Colorado Boulder.
 Previously, she worked on community engagement projects surrounding food insecurity in Colorado.
 Nicole is passionate about having conversations, listening, and collaborating on solutions to the complex issues that intersect equity, environment, and public health.